canelhasmateus/diamond/vault/NetworkReverseProxy.md

 A Layer7 proxy needs to understand the request, making it incapable of forwarding the packets as they come.
 It has to receive and acknowledge each one, and internally assemble the request to do its decisions.

-It can, afterward, establish a [[ProtocolTCP]] request to the downstream server and send the packets.
+It can, afterward, establish a [[TCP]] request to the downstream server and send the packets.

 * It is very common to `tamper` with the requests when doing this, e.g add requests headers

-* Since it is operating at Layer 7 via [[ProtocolHTTP]] - a stateless protocol - it is very possible that further requests establish a new TCP connection with the same server or even other servers.
+* Since it is operating at Layer 7 via [[HTTP]] - a stateless protocol - it is very possible that further requests establish a new TCP connection with the same server or even other servers.

 ```mermaid